top of page

 THE WORKGROUP ON HOMELESSNESS IS FOCUSED ON THESE FOUR INITIATIVES

-1. Provide residents and businesses with useful information such as local resources to help the homeless.
+ONE - Provide residents and businesses with useful information such as local resources to help the homeless.
 To this end, with special thanks to Frank McAlpin, a homelessness resources list has been created.
-Much of this information is available on the City's website, at its page, HERE, for "Resources & Services for Families and Individuals Experiencing Homelessness".
+Much of this information is available on the City's website.
+Click ON THE IMAGE BELOW for "Resources & Services for Families and Individuals Experiencing Homelessness".

 For example, several services are offered every Friday at Our Lady of Guadalupe church.
 In fact, Martha's Village